wp-plugins/bp-profile-search/readme.txt

 = 2.8 =
 * Fixed the Age Range Search feature
 * Fixed the search form for required fields
+* Removed field descriptions from the search form
 * Requires BuddyPress 1.5 or higher
 = 2.7 =
 * Updated for BuddyPress 1.5 multisite